Org Settings > Remove a member

 - Audit trail entries

-Required sequence:
+Two-step sequence:

-1. DELETE /organizations/{org_id}/users/{user_id}/disable2.
+1. DELETE /organizations/{org}/users/{user_id}/disable2.
 Wait for 200 response3.
-DELETE /organizations/{org_id}/users/{user_id}/delete
+DELETE /organizations/{org}/users/{user_id}/deleteSingle-step with reassignment:

-- Cannot delete last member
+- You can’t delete the last member

 - Contact support for organization closure

-Accidental deletion: Contact support immediately with:
+Accidentally deleted someone?
+Contact support immediately with:

 - Organization name